NevsCode/alx-zero_day/README.md

 My first readme
-i will be came a good software developer
+i will be came a good software developer @nevs